Case Studies

 Or something exciting and a bit different because there’s some interesting thoughts about what we’re doing with the food hub and how we envision what food systems should be like and that sort of thing.
 There is definitely potential for more interesting communication as we build up to development of the food hub.
 Plans are there for certain and already looking out for support from the OFN with communications.

 They believe that engagement indicates their degree of success – particularly on social media.
 When something doesn’t get any response or any comment then they don’t feel that it has worked.
 They use analytics, but in a really basic way.
-Communications and marketing is an area they don’t have any particular expertise in.
+They have increasingly done more analytical research on marketing and communication for their sister business, Cambridge Organic.
+However, this now needs to be applied to the Cambridge Food Hub.

 Getting help from the Open Food Network

 I would say I’m overwhelmingly positive about the Open Food Network support and it’s incredibly responsive.
 In other systems if you want support you wait ages or get ignored.
-I like the signal group and that’s not just OFN support but peer support too.
+I like the Signal group and that it’s not just OFN support but peer support too.
 Whenever I’ve had a problem it’s been fixed within the hour.

 Extra resources